-Trauma not only effects cognitive experience, but also somatosensor experience.
+Trauma not only effects cognitive experience, but also somatosensory experience.
 Theembodied self state--stemming from the traumatic node--may be frozen, fighting, fleeing, or numb.

-Participants will learn how to integate theory and methods from Somatic Experiencing and Sensorimotor Psychotherapy into EMDR therapy to facilitate safe, effective, and thorough processing.
+Participants will learn how to integrate theory and methods from Somatic Experiencing and Sensorimotor Psychotherapy into EMDR therapy to facilitate safe, effective, and thorough processing.

 - Participants will be able to describe the animal defenses mediated by the autonomic nervous system.